vippsas/vipps-woocommerce/readme.txt

 == Upgrade Notice ==
-Removed support for Instabox in Vipps Checkout Shipping Fix an issue with addressline 2 for express checkout when using static shipping Fixed some untranslatable strings and updated information about reservation times Fixed some places where NOK were hard-coded in as currency.
+Removed support for Instabox in Vipps Checkout Shipping Added support for external payment methods in some markets Fix an issue with addressline 2 for express checkout when using static shipping Fixed some untranslatable strings and updated information about reservation times Fixed some places where NOK were hard-coded in as currency.
+Changed gateway registering to use class name instead of instantiated objects to prevent unintended breakage

 == Frequently Asked Questions ==